-There’s nothing else on this list that comes close to what the contrast ratio is able to provide.
-At 2.5 million to 1, you’ll see detail in darks and shadows that you’ve never seen before, even if you’ve watched the same Blu-ray dozens of times.
+There’s nothing else on this list that comes close to what the LS100’s contrast ratio is able to provide.
+At 2.5 million to 1, you’ll see detail in darks and shadows like you’ve never seen before, even if you’ve watched the same Blu-ray dozens of times.

-In fact, if you were to compare an HD video with 2.5 million to 1 contrast ratio to a 4K Ultra HD screen with 200,000 to 1 resolution, you’d swear the lower resolution video was better.
+In fact, if you were to compare an HD video with a 2.5 million to 1 contrast ratio to a 4K Ultra HD screen with a 200,000 to 1 contrast ratio, you’d swear the lower resolution video was better.
 That’s because you see more detail.
 It doesn’t matter the resolution if the “pixels” are all the same shade.

 Of course, there are plenty of other features on the Epson Home Cinema LS100 that we like.
 Some of these include:

-We’ll start the best short throw projectors off with a bang.
+This product certainly offers a bang for your buck.
 The Optoma GT5600 Ultra Short Throw gives you a number of great specs for the price.

 With 3,600 lumens, you’ll have a projector you can use to play your favorite games, even when the windows are open.

-It also has a very solid 20,000:1 contrast ratio, which gives you exceptional picture quality with your game as well.
+It also has a very solid 20,000:1 contrast ratio, which gives you exceptional picture quality for your home entertainment of choice.

-There are a number of connection inputs on the Optoma GT5600 Ultra Short Throw so you can hook up your favorite gaming system.
-There is HDMI support but also USB and screen mirroring (which you can do from not only a computer but your favorite iOS and Android device).
+There are a number of connection inputs on the Optoma GT5600 Ultra Short Throw so you can hook up your favorite gaming system or any other entertainment source.
+There is HDMI support but also USB and screen mirroring (which you can do from not only a computer but also your favorite iOS and Android device).

 Some features on the Optoma GT5600 Ultra Short Throw to consider include: